Crème and Liquid Honey Flavors

 (Added fruit or spice) Natural Whipped (pure

-honey) Cinnamon Blackberry Blueberry Raspberry Cranberry Strawberry Lemon Orange Apricot Peach Black Cherry Rum Spice Vanilla Velvet
+honey) Cinnamon Blackberry Blueberry Raspberry Cranberry Strawberry Lemon Orange

 Lavender Ginger Lemon

-Lime Maple
+Maple

-Liquid honey flavors
+Liquid pure honey flavors:

-Mountain Raspberry Washington Wild Blackberry
+Washington Wild Blackberry Clover Thistle

 |